create3000/x_ite/docs/_posts/components/KeyDeviceSensor/KeySensor.md

 KeySensor generates events as the user presses keys on the keyboard.
 Browser support includes the notion of "keyboard focus".

-The KeySensor node belongs to the **KeyDeviceSensor** component and requires at least level **1,** its default container field is *children.* It is available from X3D version 3.0 or higher.
+The KeySensor node belongs to the **KeyDeviceSensor** component and requires at least support level **1,** its default container field is *children.* It is available from X3D version 3.0 or higher.

 ## Hierarchy